DEbinger/DEbinger-Resume/app/index.md

 ##### Janruary 2017
 - Create a game that loads pop ups in intervals/set timeouts to your workstation.
 Once the ad has fully resolved it will crash your work station and plug it's product for good measure!
 - Implementation of Phaser functionality for the game.
-- A working game in a short hackathon period.
+- Developing a working game in a short period of time.

 ## Professional Experience